Isane

 Isane is a village in Bremanger Municipality in Vestland county, Norway.
 It has a ferry connection to the village of Stårheim, located about 4 km northeast across the Nordfjorden in Stad Municipality.
-The population (2001) of Isane is 42.
+The population (2001) of Isane was 42.
 Since 2006, the village has become an important seaport for importing yellowfin tuna.

 The village of Isane is located at the confluence of the river Storelva and the Nordfjorden, about 11 km east of the village of Davik and about 6 km north of the village of Ålfoten.
 Reaching an elevation of 1094 m, the mountain Kvasshornet sits just to the west of Isane.